vgf89/LinuxShell-CSE222/README.md

 # CS:APP Shell Lab

-# See shlab.pdf for details of assignment
+See shlab.pdf for details of assignment.

+PLEASE NOTE: This shell does not search PATH for executables, so the full path of an executable must be use to run anything.

 ## Files:
 * Makefile: Compiles your shell program and runs the tests
-* README: This file
+* README.md: This file
 * tsh.c: The shell program that you will write and hand in
 * tshref: The reference shell binary.